howardt12345/service-novigrad/README.md

 # Deliverable 4
 The following functionality is implemented in deliverable 4:
-- Customers receive a notification when their service request is approved/rejected
+- Customers receive a notification when their service request is approved/rejected.
+- Creating a new request to a given branch.
+- Searching for branch by name, address, phone number, working hours, and types of services provided.
+- Filling the required information and documents required by the service.
+- Rating a branch by providing a comment and a rating from 1 to 5.
+(NOT IMPLEMENTED YET)
+- Field validation for all fields.
+- Customer receives a notification when their request is accepted/rejected.
+- Employee receives a notification when a new request is made to their branch.
+(Additional feature)

 The Sample Customer credenntials are:
 ```